Coffee Party USA

+The Coffee Party USA as a formal organization closed in 2021 and assigned assets to Bridge Alliance Education Fund, continuing their social media activity.

-The organization's first National Coffee Party Day was held on March 13, 2010 and was not repeated.
+The organization's first National Coffee Party Day was held on March 13, 2010.

 History

 Origins and development

 The Coffee Party USA was established on January 26, 2010, on the social networking site Facebook.
 It was founded by documentary filmmakers and political activists Annabel Park and Eric Byler.
 After becoming increasingly frustrated with the incivility and obstructionism in political discourse, and the media narrative that the Tea Party represented America, Park posted a rant on her Facebook page.
 Numerous positive responses from friends prompted her to start a "Join the Coffee Party Movement" fan page.

 The group rapidly grew to over 155,000 Facebook fans in size from word of mouth and social networking in under six weeks.
 Newsweek noted the Facebook membership had surpassed 200,000 by April 2010, and every status update was receiving about a million views.
-Contrasting the Coffee Party with the Tea Party, Park noted:

 After collecting input from the first round of national gatherings, the Coffee Party outlined three initial steps to promote participatory democracy.
 "The first step is creating a public space for open and civil dialogue.
 The second step is collective deliberation, considering facts and values to arrive at a decision.
 The third step is working toward implementing the decision."
 Local Coffee Party groups are not yet legally affiliated or authorized to raise funds under the Coffee Party USA name.

 In March 2011, the organization announced the dissolution of its interim board, and the establishment of a larger Transition Team charged with creating an organizational infrastructure and a permanent Board."